45 Aluminum Foil Uses You Didn’t Know About

 Decorate a cake

 No pastry bag handy?
 No problem.
 Form a piece of heavy-duty aluminum foil into a tube and fill it with free-flowing frosting.
 Bonus: There’s no pastry bag to clean—simply toss out the foil when you’re done.
-Want a laugh?
-Here are hilariously bad cake decorating fails.

 Keep rolls and breads warm

 Want to lock in the oven-fresh warmth of your homemade rolls or breads for a dinner party or picnic?
 Before you load up your basket, wrap your freshly baked goods in a napkin and place a layer of aluminum foil underneath.
 The foil will reflect the heat and keep your bread warm for quite some time.

 Keep youngsters from making a mess of their clothes or your house by wrapping the bottom of an ice-cream cone (or a wedge of watermelon) with a piece of aluminum foil before handing it to them.
 This is the real reason aluminum foil has a dull and shiny side.

 Is your silverware looking a bit dull these days?
 Try an ion exchange, a molecular reaction in which aluminum acts as a catalyst.
 All you have to do is line a pan with a sheet of aluminum foil, fill it with cold water, and add two teaspoons of salt.
 Drop your tarnished silverware into the solution, let it sit for two to three minutes, then rinse off and dry.

 Store freshly cleaned silverware on top of a sheet of aluminum foil to deter tarnishing.
 For long-term storage of silverware, first tightly cover each piece in cellophane wrap—be sure to squeeze out as much air as possible—then wrap in foil and seal the ends.